klalle/Microsoft.ML.onnxruntime_UWP_fix/README.md

 # Microsoft.ML.onnxruntime_UWP_fix
-My workaround for deps.json error when project containing onnxruntime-nuget is packad as an UWP.
+My workaround for deps.json error when .net core project containing onnxruntime-nuget is packad as an UWP using Windows Application Packaging Project in Visual Studio 2019.

+## Error to solve:
 ```
 Error in eventlog:
 Description: A .NET Core application failed.